Pebble Accretion: Introduction: Pebbles

 \subsection{Observational Evidence for Pebbles in Disks}

 In protoplanetary disks, pebbles settle to the midplane regions due to the vertical component of the stellar gravity.
-The midplane regions of the disk would typically be inaccessible with facilities that operate at optical and near-IR wavelengths (including JWST).
+The midplane regions of the disk would typically be inaccessible with facilities that operate at optical and IR wavelengths (including JWST).
 It is only at radio wavelength that the midplane regions are revealed.
-Here, ALMA has revolutionized the field by spatially resolving disks, showing a variety of substructure in the forms of spirals, vortices, and, especially, rings.
+Here, ALMA has revolutionized the field by spatially resolving disks, showing a variety of substructure in the forms of spirals, arcs, and, especially, rings \citep{BaeEtal2023}.
 This substructure is best exhibited at continuum wavelengths, which traces the underlying solids population.
 The prevalence of substructure offers us with the first line of evidence for the dominance of pebble-sized particles in disks.
-Unless substructure can directly be generated from infalling material (Calcino et al., in prep) only pebble-sized particles would have the aerodynamical properties to migrate over the distances required to display the substructure.
+Unless substructure can directly be generated from infalling material \citep{KuznetsovaEtal2022,CalcinoEtal2024} only pebble-sized particles would have the aerodynamical properties to migrate over the distances required to display the substructure.

-A straightforward example of this argument is that disks tend to be seen significantly smaller in continuum than in the gas \citep{SanchisEtal2021}.
-The explanation is that pebble-sized particles have vacated the outer disks, drifting ${\sim}10\,\mathrm{au}$ inwards.
+A straightforward example of this argument is that disks tend to be seen significantly smaller in continuum than in the gas \citep{SanchisEtal2021,LongEtal2022}.
+The explanation is that pebble-sized particles have vacated the outer disks, drifting inwards over distances ${\sim}10{-}100\,\mathrm{au}$.
 A more subtle example is that pebble-sized particles, would strongly react to any local pressure perturbation, i.e., pebbles pile-up in pressure maxima.
 Even when the magnitude of the pressure perturbation that lies behind the reversal is small, $|\delta P|/P \ll 1$, it would greatly amplify the imprint on the pebble disk.
 The at times spectacular substructure seen in ALMA continuum requires aerodynamically active particles.

 The second line of evidence for the existence of pebbles, is the spectral dependence of the observed emission $I_\nu$ at sub(mm)/radio wavelengths.
 This dependence arises from the size dependence of the opacity $\kappa_\nu$---the absorption cross section per unit solid mass.
 In the Interstellar Medium (ISM), grains are thought to be small, reaching sizes up to ${\sim}0.1\,\mu\mathrm{m}$.
 At sub(mm) wavelengths the Rayleigh limit is applicable and the opacity decreases with wavelength, $\kappa_\nu \propto \nu^{\beta}$.
 In the ISM $\beta\approx1.7$.
 On the other hand, particles of size much larger than the wavelength would \textit{not} exhibit a wavelength dependence ($\beta=0$).
 Hence, grain growth would manifest itself as a decrease in $\beta$.